marcuzy/tslint-origin-ordered-imports-rule/README.md

 import * as _ from 'lodash';
 ```
-Also, you can require having a blank line between node_modules and custom imports
+Set `one-blank-line` option to require a blank line between node_modules and custom imports
-in such a case the next code is wrong too (take a look at `example/tslint.json`):
+in such a case the next code is wrong too:
 ```ts
 import * as _ from 'lodash';
 import MyClass from './my-class';
 ```
+Apart from `one-blank-line`, there are a few other options:
+* `no-blank-lines`
+* `at-least-one-blank-line`
+* `any-number-of-blank-lines`

+I guess it's enough for most cases.

 ## Installing / Getting started